 Towels should be washed and dried after about three uses to prevent odor, mold and mildew.
-A towel warmer can be an effective way to dry and warm towels between use.
+A towel warmer can be an effective way to dry and warm towels between uses.
 Follow these simple tips to keep your bath towels looking their best.

 - After each use, hang your towels on a hook to dry.
-Spread out a large bath towel or bath sheet on a bar or shower rod so it can dry thoroughly between uses.
+Spread out a large bath towel or bath sheet on a bar or shower rod.

 - Sort towels before washing to resist fading and to cut down on transferring lint from lighter colors.